mrbobbytables/bamboo/README.md

 In addition to modifying the haproxy template, the only other important note is in reference to the reload command used to update the HAproxy's config.
 With HAproxy being managed by supervisord, and not running as a native service - it is best to be reloaded using `supervisorctl`.
 Below is an example reload command:

-`iptables -I INPUT -p tcp -m multiport --dports 80,443 --syn -j DROP; sleep 0.2; supervisorctl restart haproxy; iptables -D INPUT -p tcp -m multiport --dports 80,443 --syn -j DROP; done`
+`iptables -D INPUT -p tcp -m multiport --dports 80,443 --syn -j DROP; iptables -I INPUT -p tcp -m multiport --dports 80,443 --syn -j DROP; sleep 0.2; supervisorctl restart haproxy; iptables -D INPUT -p tcp -m multiport --dports 80,443 --syn -j DROP; done`

 The above command will drop the `SYN` packet before the HAproxy process restarts forcing the clients to resend it to the new process.
 This will increase latency when HAproxy is reloaded; however it will not drop any packets.
+The reasoning for executing the `iptables -D` rule command initially is to account for possible instances where bamboo may have crashed stranding a rule in the iptables rule list.
+This ensures a clean-state before dropping the `SYN` packets. **Note:** This will trigger log entries for `iptables: Bad rule (does a matching rule exist in that chain?)`.
+When no rule is found (good) and can be ignored.
 For more information on this technique and several others, [Yelp's Engineering Blog](http://engineeringblog.yelp.com/) has a useful [article](http://engineeringblog.yelp.com/2015/04/true-zero-downtime-haproxy-reloads.html) on the subject.

 If using Keepalived or iptables for the reload command, both require host networking and the `NET_ADMIN` capability should be used for the container to work correctly.

 **Configuration Parameters**

+* `ENVIRONMENT_INIT` - If set, and the file path is valid.
+This will be sourced and executed before **ANYTHING** else.
+Useful if supplying an environment file or need to query a service such as consul to populate other variables.
+The included example performs the same iptables clean up command referenced above.

 * `ENVIRONMENT` - Sets defaults for several other variables based on the current running environment.
 Please see the [environment](#environment) section for further information.
 If logstash-forwarder is enabled, this value will populate the `environment` field in the logstash-forwarder configuration file.